Overview

 The MATCH

-statement allows you to specify graph patterns to search for within the graph.
-It is the fundamental statement for retrieving data from the graph and binding them to variables for use in subsequent parts of the query.
+statement allows you to specify graph patterns to search for in the graph.
+It is the fundamental statement for retrieving data from the graph database and binding them to variables for use in subsequent parts of the query.

 <match statement> ::=